-Larch is not a hardwood.
+No, Larch is not a hardwood.
 Larch is a softwood with tough, waterproof, and excellent durable qualities than many softwoods.
 Larch wood has a hardness rating of 830 lbf (3,690 N) which is harder than most softwoods.
-Larch comes from deciduous conifer trees like other softwoods.
-Larch is soft and easy to work with.
+It come from deciduous conifer trees like other softwoods.

 But that’s a quick snapshot and there’s a lot more to know about the hardness of larch just than that!

-In this article, we’ll explore whether is larch a hardwood, how hard larch wood is, the characteristic qualities of larch wood compared to other woods and the strength of larch wood, and more.
+In this article, I’ll explore whether is larch a hardwood, how hard larch wood is, the characteristic qualities of larch wood compared to other woods and the strength of larch wood, and more.

 Furthermore, I’ll answer some frequently asked questions as well.